carcinoma

 Sarcomatoid

-Sarcomatoid is a term used to describe cancer cells that look similar to the cells found in a type of cancer called sarcoma.
-However, sarcomatoid cells are not true sarcoma cells and the tumour is usually another type of cancer called a carcinoma.
-Sarcomatoid cells may also be described as spindle cells because they are …
+Sarcomatoid is a term used to describe cancer cells that look similar to those found in sarcoma.
+However, sarcomatoid cells are not true sarcoma cells, and the tumour is usually another type of cancer called carcinoma.
+Sarcomatoid cells may also be described as spindle cells because they are longer than they are wide and have tapered ends.
+Sarcomatoid cells …

 Read More »